eddiepykosh/electronic-session-manager/README.md

-# Electronic Session Manager
+# ELECTRONic Session Manager "ESM"

-A modern Electron-based desktop application for managing AWS EC2 instances through the AWS CLI Session Manager plugin.
+A Electron-based desktop application for managing AWS EC2 instances through the AWS CLI Session Manager plugin.
+Namely providing a way to easily use AWS Session Manager to port forward your EC2 ports to your local machine.

+The underlying management is done via AWS CLI so all the actions you perform using ESM could be performed by AWS CLI.

 ## Features

 - **EC2 Instance Management**: List, describe, start, and stop EC2 instances
 - **AWS Session Manager Integration**: Connect to instances via Session Manager
 - **Port Forwarding**: Configure and manage port forwarding sessions
-- **Modern UI**: Clean, responsive interface built with modern web technologies
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Prerequisites